-My name is Father David Wathen, OFM I serve as the director of the Franciscan Monastery Pilgrimage Office in Washington, D.C.
+My name is Father David Wathen, OFM, and I serve as the director of the Franciscan Monastery Pilgrimage Office in Washington, D.C.

 My three years of service in Bethlehem helped me to better understand the challenges the Palestinian Christians faced in living their faith in an environment which is predominantly Muslim.

 In my three years of service in Jerusalem, I saw how the challenges for the local Christians were different as they were a tiny minority in a city which was predominantly Jewish.

 The last three years of service were in the resort town of Tiberias in Galilee which gave me the opportunity to learn more about the concerns of the Jews of the land.
 These broad based experiences have served me well in trying to paint an intelligible and balanced picture for the pilgrims when I accompany them through this land we call holy.